shilongdai/ROT5/README.md

 Thus, considering the performance of the models and the symptoms in the examples, it would seem that the models trained from scratch are under-fitting with a high loss value comparatively and a developing ability to associate the input with the output.
+This also seems to be compatible with the observation that the MoE models performed worse during pre-training.
 To remedy the issue without having the same budget as Google, a solution is to apply the Chinchilla Scaling Laws to adjust the size of the model and the dataset while considering the amount of time required to train.

 ## Chinchilla Scaling Law